matushorvath/shadow-kvm/README.md

 (work in progress)

-# ShadowKVM
+# Shadow KVM

-ShadowKVM is a Windows application that enhances a basic USB switch to function like a full KVM switch.
+Shadow KVM is a Windows application that enhances a basic USB switch to function like a full KVM switch.
 It automatically switches your monitor inputs based on which computer currently has the USB keyboard connected.

 ## Use Case

-If you have multiple computers connected to the same displays and a USB switch that shares a keyboard and mouse, ShadowKVM will automatically switch your display input when you change the USB switch to a different machine.
+If you have multiple computers connected to the same displays and a USB switch that shares a keyboard and mouse, Shadow KVM will automatically switch your display input when you change the USB switch to a different machine.
 This removes the need for a manual KVM switch while maintaining the same functionality.

 ## Installation & Usage